TallKite/linnstrument-firmware/README.md

 DISABLE MAIN MIDI CHANNEL VIA NRPN

 Disable it by sending NRPN 1 or 101 with a value of 0.
 Must be in ChannelPerNote or ChannelPerRow mode.
 Using NRPN 299 to read the main midi channel reports a disabled main channel as channel 0.
-See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.
+See https://github.com/TallKite/linnstrument-firmware/blob/main/midi.md and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.

 SET ARPEGGIATOR TO QUARTER-NOTE TEMPO VIA NRPN

 Send NRPN 236 with a value of 0.
-See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.
+See https://github.com/TallKite/linnstrument-firmware/blob/main/midi.md and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.
 Can also be done via low row by sliding all the way to the left.

 MISC SMALL BUG FIXES